-We leased office space in November 28, 2018 from an affiliate of our chief executive officer, Blue Water Real Estate Holdings, Inc. Rental expense recorded for the years ended December 31, 2020 and 2021 was approximately \$66,000, and \$26,000, respectively.
-This lease was terminated on March 31, 2021; however, the company did not vacate the premises until May 26, 2021.
-As of the effective date of the registration statement of which this prospectus forms a part, we have no outstanding obligations under this agreement.
+We leased office space in November 28, 2018 from an affiliate of our chief executive officer, Blue Water Real Estate Holdings, Inc. Rental expense recorded for the year ended December 31, 2021 was approximately \$26,000.
+This lease was terminated on March 31, 2021; however, the Company did not vacate the premises until May 26, 2021.
+As of the date hereof, we have no outstanding obligations under this agreement.